jietan/puppersim/README.md

 </details>
 <br/>

-## Test an ARS policy during training (file location may be different)
+## Test an ARS policy
+You can visualize the policy during or after training with the following command.
+From the outer puppersim folder run:
 ```
 python3 puppersim/pupper_ars_run_policy.py  --expert_policy_file  data/lin_policy_plus_latest.npz  --json_file data/params.json --render
 ```
+If you specified non-default locations for the expert policy and json files when running the training command, you should specify the correct locations in this command.
 ## Deployment
 ### Prerequisites
 <details>